hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 |:---:|:---:|
 | Variance increases | Dispersion increases |
 | Mean expression increases | Dispersion decreases |

-> _NOTE: For genes with moderate to high count values, the square root of dispersion will be equal to the coefficient of variation (the subtraction of one will be negligible)._

 **Dispersion values in DESeq2**